daronphang/coding_resources/heartbeat_api.md

 ## Heartbeat API:
 Simple server polling API built in to WordPress, allowing near-real-time frontend updates.
+Allows for regular communication beteween browser and server.

 When the page loads, the client-side heartbeat code sets up an interval (called the “tick”) to run every 15-60 seconds.
 When it runs, heartbeat gathers data to send via a jQuery event, then sends this to the server and waits for a response.